 Needless to say, these two cars are rather unique and valuable, so you’d have to be a real idiot to drift them through turns and/or slide the massive 315/40ZR19 Goodyear rear tires when exiting corners.
 Maybe that’s one way I could describe the GT: “Makes normally responsible people drive like idiots.”
 A more accurate statement is that the GT’s limits are easily accessed due to its ultrastiff aluminum frame (more bending resistance than the 360 Modena), advanced suspension design (also aluminum with unequal-length upper “A” arms front and rear) and powerful engine (a supercharged 5.4-liter aluminum-block V8 with 500 peak horsepower).
 These features are tied together by a rack-and-pinion steering system, Ricardo six-speed manual transmission and Brembo cross-drilled rotors (14-inch rotors up front, 13.2 inches in back) with ABS.
 An antilock brake system happens to be the only modern-day driving aid you’ll find on the GT, not that I missed traction or stability control in the least.

 Perhaps the biggest challenge faced by the GT team was fitting a contemporary supercar under a 1960s shell.
 The new GT is considerably larger than the original version (18 inches longer, 4 inches higher), but that original car had issues that were intrinsic to its shape as well as its size.
 Simply making the new GT bigger fixed many issues within the passenger compartment, yet it did little to address the original car’s inherent aerodynamic failings.
 But extensive computer modeling and wind tunnel testing allowed the team to retain the original GT40’s shape while keeping the modern version stable up to its nearly 200-mph top speed.
 A key element in achieving this involved using underbody splitters that are visible when viewing the car from the rear.
-The car will come in several colors that include blue, red, silver, white, yellow and even the original Gulf Racing livery worn by the 1966 Le Mans winners (trademark issues might keep Ford from using “Gulf” in the sales literature).
+The car will come in several colors that include blue, red, silver, white, yellow and even the original Gulf Racing livery worn by the 1966 Le Mans winners (trademark issues might keep Ford from using “Gulf” in the sales literature, at least according to any trademark infringement attorney).

 Getting into the GT without suffering bodily injury requires patience and concentration.
 The trademark “door flows into roof” design of 40 years ago still looks great, yet it’s anything but practical.
 The engineers did their best to accommodate real people, few of whom had to deal with the original car’s entry-exit challenges.
 The doors open to nearly 90 degrees – assuming there’s room next to the car to swing them that far – and once out of the way there’s plenty of clearance to avoid the upper edges.
 The GT’s cabin accurately captures the essence of its progenitor with ventilated seats, dash-mounted toggle switches and a large tachometer front and center (the speedometer is off to the right).
 An optional McIntosh audio system and center-mounted speaker between the seat backs ensure that the supercharged V8 won’t be the only sonic stimulation available.